AEW World Championship: History

 On the June 3, 2022, episode of Rampage, reigning champion CM Punk, who had won the title just days prior at Double or Nothing, announced that he was injured and required surgery.
 He initially wanted to relinquish the title; however, AEW president Tony Khan decided that an interim champion would be crowned until Punk's return, after which, Punk would face the interim champion to determine the undisputed champion.
 To determine the interim champion, AEW set up the AEW Interim World Championship Eliminator Series that would culminate in a match at AEW x NJPW: Forbidden Door on June 26, a co-promoted event between AEW and New Japan Pro-Wrestling (NJPW).
 The first two matches took place on the June 8 episode of Dynamite.
 A Casino Battle Royale opened the show, which Kyle O'Reilly won.
 O'Reilly then faced the number one ranked singles competitor Jon Moxley in the main event of the episode, which Moxley won.
 The third match took place on June 12 at NJPW's Dominion 6.12 in Osaka-jo Hall between Hiroshi Tanahashi and Hirooki Goto, which Tanahashi won; Tanahashi was originally scheduled to face Punk at Forbidden Door for the title before Punk's injury.
 At Forbidden Door, Moxley defeated Tanahashi to become the interim AEW World Champion.
-Punk made his return in early August and Moxley defeated Punk on the August 24 episode of Dynamite to become the undisputed champion.
+Punk made his return in early August and was defeated by Moxley on the August 24 episode of Dynamite in a match to determine the undisputed champion.